 If you’re looking for a budget EV, check out Best Used EVs Under $20K for some insight.
-However, if you can push your budget up to $30K, there are a lot more options, including newer models that boast higher range, faster charging, and more features.
+However, if you can push your budget up to $30K or $40K, there are a lot more options, including newer models that boast higher range, faster charging, and more features.

 Best Used EVs Under $30K

-- The LEAF is one of the earliest EVs to hit the streets and it has a near cult following.
+• The LEAF is one of the earliest EVs to hit the streets and it has a near cult following.
 Since it has been on the road since 2012, the early manufacturing bugs are worked out.
 It is inexpensive to own, comfortable, and 80% of LEAF drivers would buy another one.
-Plus, a 2019 or 2020 model year will still have great range and most of the battery warranty left.
+Plus, a later model year will still have great range and most of the battery warranty left.
+One thing to note: the LEAF is the only modern EV that does not use active thermal management, so it will last the longest in cooler, coastal climates.

-- The BMW i3 was built from the ground up with sustainability in mind.
+• The BMW i3 was built from the ground up with sustainability in mind.
 It uses state of the art recycled materials that enhance performance.
-It is also amazingly fun to drive, and gets high satisfaction ratings from our drivers.
-The i3 also comes with an optional range extender feature, called REx, which may come in under $30K for older models.
+Despite the relatively short range by 2023 standards, it is amazingly fun to drive, and gets high satisfaction ratings from our drivers.
+The i3 also comes with an optional range extender feature, called REx, which often comes in under $30K.

 Plug-in Hybrids Under $30K